Morphisms of 1-motives defined by line bundles: Construction of

 This will allow us to identify the pushdown ${ev_x}_*\varphi_L^*G'$ with $E_{\varphi_L(v(x))}$ and the extension ${ev_x}_*\ov{\varphi_L}^*M_L$ of $\ov{M}$ by $\Gm$ then corresponds to the pair $(E_{\varphi_L(v(x))}, q\circ \ov{v})$.
 The construction of $q$ is as follows.
 Let $(a,(E_{\varphi_L(a)},\vt))$ be an element of $\varphi_L^*G'(S)$, i.e. $a\in A(S)$ and $(E_{\varphi_L(a)},\vt) \in G'(S)$, with $\vt : X\to E_{\varphi_L(a)}$ an $A$-morphism.
 In particular we have a point $\vt(x) \in E_{\varphi_L(a)}(S)$ above $v(x)$, hence an isomorphism of line bundles $\beta : \varphi_L(a) \to \mu_{v(x)}^*\varphi_L(a)$.
 The latter isomorphism corresponds to a trivialization $\cO_A \simeq \mu_{v(x)+a}^*L\otimes \mu_{v(x)}^*L^{-1} \otimes \mu_{a}^*L^{-1} \otimes L$.
 Via the symmetry isomorphism, this in turn induces a trivialization of $\mu_{v(x)+a}^*L \otimes \mu_{a}^*L^{-1}\otimes \mu_{v(x)}^*L^{-1} \otimes L$, hence an isomorphism of line bundles $\beta' : \varphi_L(v(x)) \to \mu_a^*\varphi_L(v(x))$.
 We define $q$ by

 with the above notation.
-In the diagram~\eqref{diag:def_q}, it is obvious that the right square commutes.
-To prove that the left square also commutes, we observe that both morphisms from $X^D$ to $E_{\varphi_L(v(x))}$ map an element $\alpha : X\to \Gm$ to the pair $(1,\alpha(x))$ where $1\in A(S)$ is the unit of $A$ and $\alpha(x)\in \Gm(S)$ is seen as an automorphism of the line bundle $\varphi_L(v(x))$.
+In the diagram~\eqref{diag:def_q}, it is obvious that the right-hand square commutes.
+To prove that the left-hand square also commutes, we observe that both morphisms from $X^D$ to $E_{\varphi_L(v(x))}$ map an element $\alpha : X\to \Gm$ to the pair $(1,\alpha(x))$ where $1\in A(S)$ is the unit of $A$ and $\alpha(x)\in \Gm(S)$ is seen as an automorphism of the line bundle $\varphi_L(v(x))$.
 Now it follows from Lemma~\ref{lem:morphisme_du_milieu} that $q$ is automatically a group homomorphism.

 We have proved that $u'(h^D(x))$ corresponds to the pair $(E_{\varphi_L(v(x))}, q\circ \ov{v})$.
 On the other hand, by definition of $\philt$, the extension $\philt(u(x))$ corresponds to the pair $(E_{\varphi_L(v(x))}, \vt_{u(x)})$.
 Hence to conclude the proof, it remains to prove that $q\circ \ov{v}=\vt_{u(x)}$.
 Let $y\in X(S)$ be a point of $X$ and let us prove that $q(\ov{v}(y))=\vt_{u(x)}(y)$.
 Unwinding the definitions of $q$, $\ov{v}$ and $\vt_{u(x)}$, we have to prove that the isomorphism $\varphi_{u(x),y} : \varphi_L(v(x)) \to \mu_{v(y)}^*\varphi_L(v(x))$ (see Lemma~\ref{lem:def_vtilde}) is equal to the isomorphism $\beta'$ induced by $\varphi_{u(y),x} : \varphi_L(v(y)) \to \mu_{v(x)}^*\varphi_L(v(y))$ via the symmetry isomorphism as explained in the previous paragraph (with $a=v(y)$).
 Since $\pi^*$ is faithful on the category of line bundles, it suffices to check the equality after applying $\pi^*$.
 In other words we have to prove that the descent datum $\delta$ on $\cL$ satisfies the following condition: $\mu_{u(x)}^*\delta_y\otimes \delta_y^{-1}$ should be equal to the isomorphism induced by $\mu_{u(y)}^*\delta_x\otimes \delta_x^{-1}$ through the symmetry isomorphism.
 But this is a consequence of the cocycle condition~\eqref{eq:CC} on the descent datum $\delta$ (use it both for $\delta_{x+y}$ and $\delta_{y+x}$). \end{proof}